ScooloV/bbpedia/docs/core_rules/post-game_sequence.md

 2. *UPDATE DEDICATED FANS:* Record any changes to Dedicated Fans based on the outcome of the game.
 3. *PLAYER ADVANCEMENT:* Any players that have earned enough SPP may spend them on advancements.
 4. *HIRING, FIRING AND TEMPORARILY RETIRING:* New players and staff are recruited.
 Injured players may be dismissed or may temporarily retire.
 Any unwanted staff may be dismissed.
-5. *EXPENSIVE MISTAKES:* If the team has sufficientt wealth left unspent, there is a chance players and staff will spend it irresponsibly.
+5. *EXPENSIVE MISTAKES:* If the team has sufficient wealth left unspent, there is a chance players and staff will spend it irresponsibly.
 6. *PREPARE FOR NEXT FIXTURE:* Team Value and Current Team Value are both updated ready for the next league fixture.

 ### 1. RECORD OUTCOME AND WINNINGS